tandev242/MobilePrograming-MiniStuck/README.md

 # MobilePrograming-MiniStuck
-This is final project in mobile programing subject in  2021
+This is final project in mobile programming subject in  2021